ssl-hep/ServiceX_frontend/README.md

 If you'd like to be able to submit multiple queries and have them run on the `ServiceX` back end in parallel, it is best to use the `asyncio` interface, which has the identical signature, but is called `get_data_pandas_df_async`.

 For documentation of `get_data` and `get_data_async` see the `servicex.py` source file.

+The `backend_name` tells the library where to look in the `servicex.yaml` configuraiton file to find an end point (url and authentication information).
+See above for more information.

 ### How to specify the input data